 Address1339 Robson St, Vancouver, BC V6E 2B1, Canada

 Eating out is always one of the best things to do on Christmas Day in Vancouver.
-Lots of restaurants are open on Dec.
-25. This includes most Chinese restaurants, many Indian restaurants, and top restaurants like the Teahouse in Stanley Park that serve Canadian Christmas dinners.
+Lots of restaurants are open on December 25 and may even offer special pre-fixe menus.
+This includes most Chinese restaurants, many Indian restaurants, and top restaurants like the Teahouse in Stanley Park that serve Canadian Christmas dinners.
 If you have a favorite Chinese or Indian restaurant, call ahead to confirm that they're open and make a reservation.
 Nearly every deluxe hotel in downtown Vancouver has a Christmas brunch, too.
 Here are just a few recommendations:

 AddressMount Seymour, North Vancouver, BC V7G 1L3, Canada

 Vancouver is perfectly situated for hitting the slopes on Christmas Day.
-It's just 30 minutes from Mount Seymour and Cypress Mountain and just two hours from Whistler.
+It's just 30 minutes to Mount Seymour and Cypress Mountain and an easy two-hour drive to Whistler.
+Whistler and Blackcomb are adjacent peaks that offer more than 200 marked runs, 8,171 acres of terrain, 16 alpine bowls, and three glaciers combined.
 After all that holiday eating and drinking, crisp air and exercise are a perfect antidote.
+So strap on the skis and enjoy the fresh powder.

-One of the most popular things to do on Christmas Day in Vancouver--or in any city--is head to the movies.
-Some of the biggest movies of the year open on Christmas Day, so you are sure to find one you want to see.
+One of the most popular things to do on Christmas Day in Vancouver—or in any city—is head to the movies.
+Some of the biggest movies of the year (and many Oscar-worthy films) open on Christmas Day, so you are sure to find one you want to see.
+Go in the morning of Christmas Day and you'll most likely have the theater to yourself as well.